asdyxcyxc/FULLSHADE.github.io/_posts/2019-08-01-vulnserver-trun.md

 ## JMP to our shellcode

-Now that we can control what address get's executed next, we want to find a JMP ESP instruction, which will allow us to jump to our payload (ESP register).
+Now that we can control what address gets executed next, we want to find a JMP ESP instruction, which will allow us to jump to our payload (ESP register).

 We can use the command `!mona jmp -r esp` to locate JMP ESP instructions in the application, if there is no JMP ESP, a CALL ESP instruction works just as well.